augustofasano/Probit-PFMVB/ApplicationTutorial.md

 ==================

 In this section, we show how to **compute the deviances** reported in Table 2 for the lesion dataset.
-The original dataset is available at the [UCI website](https://archive.ics.uci.edu/ml/datasets/Gastrointestinal+Lesions+in+Regular+Colonoscopy).
+The original dataset is available at the [UCI repository](https://archive.ics.uci.edu/ml/datasets/Gastrointestinal+Lesions+in+Regular+Colonoscopy).
-The data have been adjusted in order to have one observation for each patient, combining in one vector the measurments obtained with the two different lights, as suggested on the dataset website.
+The dataset has been pre-processed to have one row for each patient, combining in one vector the measurments obtained with the two different lights, as suggested on the dataset website.
 Moreover, columns having more than 95% of the observations equal to zero have been removed.
 The resulting dataset is available in the [`data`](https://github.com/augustofasano/Probit-PFMVB/tree/master/data) folder and is called `lesion.RData`.